If you’re over 16 you will have received your NI number and should start to understand where your National Insurance contributions go.

 - Over 16 years old (you will automatically receive your NI number following your 16th birthday).

-You will continue to pay National Insurance contributions until you reach the state pension age – which is currently 60 for women and 65 for men (although these ages are gradually increasing, especially for women).
+You will continue to pay National Insurance contributions until you reach the state pension age – which is currently 65 for both men and women (although it is expected to increase to 66 by October 2020).

 If you’re employed you pay Class 1 National Insurance contributions.